Blog Post Shape

 As the world gravitates towards energy efficiency, the significance of cooling load calculation in designing and implementing HVAC (Heating, Ventilation, and Air Conditioning) systems becomes paramount.

-Let’s delve deeper into this essential concept for mechanical engineers.
+Let’s look deeper into this essential concept for mechanical engineers.

 What is a Cooling Load?